JeffreyYu2018/personal-websitev3/source/_posts/ramping-into-full-swing.md

 ![Lunch with 宇涵](/images/taiwan20_042520_lunch.jpg)

 The best part of the day, though, came at the end.
-On a completely spontaneous note, we stopped in a tea store (largely because Li loved tea) to browse, and were treated to a
+On a completely spontaneous note, we stopped in a tea store (largely because Li loved tea) to browse, and were treated to an authentic tea ceremony!

 ![A spontaneous tea ceremony with a laoban](/images/taiwan20_042520_tea_ceremony.jpg)

-The laoban (shop owner) smiled a lot and talked to us about everything from the origins and significance of the teas were trying to his family and how proud he was of his kids.
-A lot of the discussion around the teas went over my head since it was all in Mandarin, but Li seemed to be having the time of her life, and surprisingly, I was enjoying it too.
+The laoban (shop owner) smiled a lot and talked to us about everything from the origins and significance of the teas to his family and how proud he was of his kids.
+A lot of the discussion went over my head since it was all in Mandarin, but Li seemed to be having the time of her life, and surprisingly, I was enjoying it too.
 I'm not even that interested in tea, but I came away afterwards with a greater appreciation of them.
 After buying some teas, I left for home, exhausted from a long day of traveling.

 # in a clear headspace